New & Used Toyota RAV4: In Depth

 GET A FREE PRICE QUOTE

 The Toyota RAV4 is the best selling car in the compact crossover segment.
-It's been redesigned for the 2013 model year.
+It's been completely redesigned for the 2013 model year.

 For driving impressions, specs, pictures, and more details on the new RAV4 line, see our full review of the 2014 Toyota RAV4.